Harms of Gender Exclusivity and Challenges in Non-Binary Representation in Language Technologies: Introduction

-Current language models can perpetrate harms such as the cyclical erasure of non-binary gender identities \cite{uppunda2021adapting,sap2021, alma991057948793106011, fiske1993controlling, fast2016shirtless, BehmMorawitz2008MeanGT}.
-These harms are driven by model and dataset biases due to tainted examples, limited features, and sample size disparities \citep{wang2019balanced, barocas-hardt-narayanan, intersectional}, which are consequences of the non-recognition and a lack of understanding of non-binary genders in society \citep{criminalization, 10.7312/raju18532}.
 Some recent works attempt to mitigate these harms by building task-specific datasets that are not restricted to binary gender and building metrics that on extension, could potentially measure biases against all genders \cite{cao2020towards,rudinger2018gender}.
-While such works that intentionally inject real-world or artificially-created data of non-binary people into binary-gendered datasets are well-intentioned, they could benefit from a broader perspective of harms as perceived by non-binary persons to avoid mischaracterizing non-binary genders as a single gender~\cite{sun2021they} or perpetuating biases through non-intersectional training examples.
+While such works that intentionally inject real-world or artificially-created data of non-binary people into binary-gendered datasets are well-intentioned, they could benefit from a broader perspective of harms as perceived by non-binary persons to avoid mischaracterizing non-binary genders as a single gender~\cite{sun2021they} or perpetuating biases through non-intersectional training examples, i.e. examples that do not capture the interconnected nature of social identities \cite{897196}.

-In this paper, we conduct a detailed investigation into the representational and allocational harms \citep{barocas2017problem} related to the treatment of gender with binary predilections in English language technologies.
+In this paper, we conduct a detailed investigation into the representational and allocational harms \citep{barocas2017problem, blodgett2020language} related to the treatment of gender with binary predilections in English language technologies.
 We do so by explaining the complexity of gender and language around it, and surveying non-binary persons with some familiarity with AI on potential harms in common NLP tasks.
-While the challenges associated with limited or tainted data are loosely hypothesized, they are not really well understood.
+While the challenges associated with limited or tainted data are loosely hypothesized, they are not well understood.

 We study the extent of these data challenges and detail how they manifest in the resultant language representations and downstream tasks.
-We examine both context free (GloVe) and contextual (BERT) embeddings with respect to the quality of representations (Section \ref{sec: representation}) of non-binary-associated words and pronouns.
+We examine both static embeddings (GloVe) and contextual representations (BERT) with respect to the quality of representations (Section \ref{sec: representation}) of non-binary-associated words and pronouns.
 We highlight how the disparity in representations cyclically propagates the biases of underrepresentation and misrepresentation and can lead to the active misgendering and erasure of non-binary persons in language technologies.